Characteristics and evaluation methods of Meiji NPS

 Meiji NPS Overview

 The Meiji NPS is an innovative framework that aims to help improve various nutritional health issues, with the aim of supporting people at all stages of life.
-We are taking on the challenge of designing an appropriate NPS for each stage of life, including young children (3 to 5 years), children (6 to 11 years), adults (12 to 64 years), and older adults (65 years and older).
-To date, we have developed an NPS for adults and an NPS for older adults, both of which specifically consider the nutritional health issues of Japanese adults and the older.*1 These have been designed with reference to official guidelines and data*2 published by official organizations and academic associations.
+We are taking on the challenge of designing an appropriate NPS for each stage of life, including younger children (3 to 5 years), older children (6 to 11 years), adults (12 to 64 years), and older adults (65 years and older).
+Accordingly, we have developed four models—the Meiji NPS for Younger Children, the Meiji NPS for Older Children, the Meiji NPS for Adults, and the Meiji NPS for Older Adults.*1~4 Each model has been designed with reference to official guidelines and data*5 published by public organizations and academic associations.
+In the future, we plan to expand our support by developing NPSs for the global markets where Meiji products are sold.

 The Meiji NPS for Adults